maer89/teamclicker/README.md

 3. Manual

 ###Description###
-The clicker is a nice application to make surveys.
-You can free login and can create your own questions easily.
+The clicker is a nice application to make polls.
+You can free login and create your own questions easily.
-Then you can people let answer a question and display the results in beautiful diagrams.
+Then people can answer a question and display the results in beautiful diagrams.

 ###Getting started###
 * #####Requirements#####